Private Jet Empty Leg Flights

-The client has usually already paid for the aircraft to be positioned.
-This means they’ve paid for the flight time.
-If possible, the operator will look to fill that empty leg by taking it to a broker, who will offer it to their clients.
+The client has usually already paid for the aircraft to be positioned, which means they’ve paid for that flight time.
+If possible, the operator will look to fill that empty leg by taking it to a broker, who will then offer it to their clients.

 - When somebody goes back to that position.

-Whenever an empty leg is sold, it’s a big plus for the operator.
 Often, the broker is the one who secures the empty leg.
 They’ll ask to have both legs of the journey listed when booking a one-way trip for a client, as they know they’ll be charged for it.
-They’ll then own the empty leg, and can sell it.
+They’ll then own the empty leg and can sell it.

-In some instances, the owner of the aircraft will require an aircraft to fly to where they are to pick them up.
-This will be an empty leg, which costs the owner money.
-Therefore, they may ask the operator to try and sell it.
-This recoups some of the cost of having the otherwise-empty aircraft travel to them.
-The owner might be keen to fill the flight, and so they’ll offer a discount.
-But they will still expect a fair price.
-If not, they simply won’t sell it.
-Jaw-droppingly low empty leg flight savings are often exaggerated.
+In some instances, the owner of the aircraft will need to have it flown to their location to pick them up.
+This will be an empty leg, which costs the owner money; therefore, they may ask the operator to try and sell it to recoup at least some of the cost of having the otherwise-empty aircraft travel to them.
+The owner might be keen to fill the flight, and so they’ll offer a discount – but, they will still expect a fair price, or else they simply won’t sell it.
+Because of this, jaw-droppingly low empty leg flight savings are often exaggerated.

 However, empty flights are based on classic supply and demand.
 If there are multiple empty legs flying in the same direction, there may be more room to negotiate.
-For example, let’s say you want to book a flight around Christmas.
-A popular route is from New York to Florida.
+For example, let’s say you want to book a flight around Christmas on a popular route like from New York to Florida.
 This means there will probably be a lot of empty leg flights on the return journey, from Florida to New York.
-If that’s the route you want to take, you’ll make bigger savings, as operators aim to beat the competition and fill their empty legs.
+If that’s the route you want to take, you’ll realize bigger savings as operators attempt to beat the competition and fill their empty legs.

-If you’re flying from the US to Europe, or from Europe to the Middle East or Asia, empty leg flights could save you upwards of $100,000.
-Closer to home, cross-country US flights can produce savings of $30,000 - $50,000.
+If you’re flying from the US to Europe – or from Europe to the Middle East or Asia – empty leg flights could save you upwards of $100,000.
+Closer to home, cross-country flights in the U.S. can produce savings of $30,000 - $50,000.